 - Give users nice display names like Daniel Falko rather than boring ones like User 41325.

 - Search on customer attributes.
 Suppose your app offers three pricing tiers: Freemium, Basic and Pro.
-You could record each user's plan in a custom field and then use pricing plans as a search criterion to answer segment-oriented questions such as, What percentage of our freemium users asked for technical support?
+You could capture each user's plan in a custom field and then use pricing plans as a search criterion to answer segment-oriented questions such as, What percentage of our freemium users asked for technical support?

-- Search on custom events that happened in each session.
+- Search on events that happened in each session.
 Pass in custom information about "Order Completed", and then run searches like "Show me sessions where someone completed an order with value >$100".

 - FS.Identify – supports the passing of a unique identifier like application ID (optional), email address and an optional “friendly” display name.